USEPA/epanet-manual/docs/6_objects.rst

       2. Either:

-          -  click |image96| on the Standard Toolbar,
+          -  Click |image96| on the Standard Toolbar

-          -  click the same button on the Data Browser,
+          -  Click the same button on the Data Browser

-          -  press the **Delete** key on the keyboard.
+          -  Press the **Delete** key on the keyboard

       **Note**: You can require that all deletions be confirmed before they take effect.
-See the General Preferences page of the Program Preferences dialog box described in Section 4.9.
+See the General Preferences page of the Program Preferences dialog box described in :numref:`sec-prog_pref`.

+.. _sec-move_obj:

 Moving an Object
 ~~~~~~~~~~~~~~~~